neuralmaticv/mtel_data-analytics-internship/README.md

-# mis-internship
+# Data Analytics Internship
-Data Analytics Internship at the MIS department at m:tel company.
+Data Analytics Internship at the Management Information Systems department at m:tel company.

+---
+### Main topic: Introduction to Data Warehousing and Business Intelligence.